osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 Property *use-ssl*
 ..................

-Specifies if SSL should be used to encrypte the communication between the transcoder admin and the flumotion mananger.
+Specifies if SSL should be used to encrypt the communication between the transcoder admin and the flumotion manager.

 If not specified, the default value is::